-- Support the call for the use of waterbath stunning to be banned by 2026, and new, more humane systems for the effective electric stunning of poultry without conscious inversion to be developed and commercially available by no later than 1st January 2026;
+- Support the call for more humane systems for the effective electric stunning of poultry without conscious inversion to be developed and commercially available by no later than 1st January 2026.

 - Commit to investing and adopting such a stunning method (without conscious inversion) as soon as it is commercially available.

 *This applies to all fresh, frozen and processed chicken in Subway's® European managed supply chain

 For example, by engaging with the Effective Electrical Stunning roundtable convened by Compassion in World Farming